Last Updated: January 19, 2024

 What is SIPPRA?

-The Social Impact Partnership to Pay for Results Act (SIPPRA) was signed into law on February 9, 2018 and is intended to improve the effectiveness of certain social services.
-The federal government will pay for a project only if predetermined project outcomes have been met and validated by an independent evaluator, a system called a “pay for results partnership.”
-Congress appropriated $100 million for the SIPPRA program to implement “Social Impact Partnership Demonstration Projects” and feasibility studies to prepare for those projects.
-The SIPPRA program is largely administered by the Department of the Treasury (Treasury).
+The Social Impact Partnerships to Pay for Results Act (SIPPRA) was signed into law on February 9, 2018, to provide effective federal funding of certain social services.
+Under SIPPRA’s “pay for results” model, the federal government will fund a State or local government’s project only if predetermined project outcomes have been met, as validated by an independent evaluator.
+Congress appropriated $100 million for such projects, called “social impact partnership projects,” and feasibility studies to prepare for those projects.
+The SIPPRA program is primarily administered by the Department of the Treasury (Treasury).

 My question is not on this FAQ list.
 Who can I ask?

 Questions can be sent to SIPPRA@treasury.gov.
 We will provide additional information as it becomes available, via updates to these FAQs, the SIPPRA website, and the SIPPRA email distribution list.

 What is the application deadline for project applications?

 Applications under the FY24 Notice of Funding Availability (NOFA) can be submitted no earlier than February 12, 2024, and no later than April 15, 2024 electronically via www.Grants.gov.

 When will project awards be made?

 Treasury anticipates announcing awards for projects no later than October 15, 2024, 6 months after the April 15, 2024, application deadline.

 When will a Notice of Funding Availability (NOFA) for feasibility studies be published?